IBM-Bluemix-Docs/mobilefoundation/basic_authentication.md

 The refresh token response has an additional property object `refresh_token` apart from the other property objects that is explained as part of the access token response structure.

-**Note**: The refresh tokens are long-lived compared to access tokens.
+The refresh tokens are long-lived compared to access tokens.
 Hence the refresh token feature must be used with caution.
 Applications where periodic user authentication is not necessary are ideal candidates for using the refresh token feature.
+{: note}

 MobileFirst supports refresh token feature on iOS starting CD Update 3.